 On the following pages a summary of each goal can be found, as well as the number of associated targets for each SDG.
 NO Poverty

 End poverty in all its forms everywhere by ensuring social protection systems, access to resources, and resilience against economic shocks.
-7 targets

-Achieve food security, improved nutrition, and sustainable agriculture to eradicate hunger and malnutrition globally.

-Ensure healthy lives and promote well-being for all, focusing on universal health coverage, reduced mortality, and improved healthcare access.
-13 targets

-Provide inclusive and equitable quality education and lifelong learning opportunities for all to empower individuals and communities.

-Achieve gender equality and empower all women and girls, addressing discrimination, violence, and unequal opportunities.

-Ensure availability and sustainable management of water and sanitation for all, tackling water scarcity and pollution.
+7 targets Achieve food security, improved nutrition, and sustainable agriculture to eradicate hunger and malnutrition globally.
+8 targets Ensure healthy lives and promote well-being for all, focusing on universal health coverage, reduced mortality, and improved healthcare access.
+13 targets Provide inclusive and equitable quality education and lifelong learning opportunities for all to empower individuals and communities.
+10 targets Achieve gender equality and empower all women and girls, addressing discrimination, violence, and unequal opportunities.
+9 targets Ensure availability and sustainable management of water and sanitation for all, tackling water scarcity and pollution.
 8 targets

 Ensure access to affordable, reliable, sustainable, and modern energy, promoting renewable energy solutions.
-5 targets

-Promote sustained, inclusive economic growth, full and productive employment, and decent work for all.
-12 targets

-Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation.
-8 targets

-Reduce inequality within and among countries by addressing economic disparities and ensuring equal opportunities.

-Make cities and human settlements inclusive, safe, resilient, and sustainable by addressing housing, infrastructure, and urban planning challenges.
-10 targets

-Ensure sustainable consumption and production patterns to reduce resource waste and environmental degradation.

-13 CLIMATE ACTION
+5 targets Promote sustained, inclusive economic growth, full and productive employment, and decent work for all.
+12 targets Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation.
+8 targets Reduce inequality within and among countries by addressing economic disparities and ensuring equal opportunities.
+10 targets Make cities and human settlements inclusive, safe, resilient, and sustainable by addressing housing, infrastructure, and urban planning challenges.
+10 targets Ensure sustainable consumption and production patterns to reduce resource waste and environmental degradation.
+11 targets 13 CLIMATE ACTION 14 LIFE BELOW WATER 15 LIFE ON LAND 16

-Take urgent action to combat climate change and its impacts by reducing greenhouse gas emissions and enhancing resilience.
-5 targets
+PEACE, JUSTICE

+AND STRONG

+INSTITUTIONS

+PARTNERSHIPS

+FOR THE GOALS

 Conserve and sustainably use oceans, seas, and marine resources, addressing pollution, overfishing, and habitat loss.

-Protect, restore, and promote sustainable use of terrestrial ecosystems, combat desertification, and halt biodiversity loss.
-12 targets

-Promote peaceful, inclusive societies, provide access to justice for all, and build effective, accountable institutions.
-12 targets

-Strengthen global partnerships to support and achieve the goals through cooperation, technology sharing, and financial resources.

-In summary, the SDGs provide a universal framework for addressing the root causes of global challenges and creating a sustainable future.
+10 targets Protect, restore, and promote sustainable use of terrestrial ecosystems, combat desertification, and halt biodiversity loss.
+12 targets Promote peaceful, inclusive societies, provide access to justice for all, and build effective, accountable institutions.
+12 targets Strengthen global partnerships to support and achieve the goals through cooperation, technology sharing, and financial resources.
+19 targets In summary, the SDGs provide a universal framework for addressing the root causes of global challenges and creating a sustainable future.
 By integrating economic, social, and environmental dimensions, these goals offer a holistic path toward progress and equity for all.
 Find out more about the research, teaching and learning, and other projects within UI related to the SDGs in UI's Sustainability Reports.
 What are the advantages of aligning your research with the SDGs?